eslint/rfcs/designs/2019-esm-compatibilty/README.md

 **[PR#12333](https://github.com/eslint/eslint/pull/12333)**

-There is some debate among the node/modules group surrounding whether the error that causes this issue should be removed altogether.

-The fencing exists to prevent users from creating dual-mode (ie both ESM/CJS) packages as interoperability between the two formats has issues.
-In the case of ESLint, loading a simple config file from a user-defined package should not cause any issues or side-effecs.
+The fencing exists to prevent users from creating dual-mode (i.e., both ESM/CJS) packages as interoperability between the two format can cause issues.
+In the case of ESLint, loading a simple config file from a user-defined package should not cause any issues or side-effects.

 Eating the exception is viable solution.
-Although, this may become dead code if the error is removed from Node's core.

 ### Alternative 2 - Support dynamic `import()`

 Instead of using 'import-fresh' to require the config, import it in a cross-format-compatible way using dynamic `import()`.

-There has been and will continue to be a lot of talk about using this approach as the CJS/ESM interop story is fleshed out.
+There has been and will continue to be a lot of talk about using this approach as the CJS/ESM interoperability story is fleshed out.

-For now it presents too many unknowns and -- even if it didn't -- adding `import()` to ESLint's core would force Node 13+ as a hard constraint.
+For now it presents too many unknowns.

 ## Open Questions